fusion809/i3-configs/README.md

 To set your desktop background, you must set `~/.background-image`.

 ## Limitations
-It appears that the `pulseaudio` module does not work on NixOS, even with `pulseaudio` enabled in `/etc/nixos/configuration.nix`, as it returns the error: `pulseaudio: Fatal Error - OSError(libpulse.so.0: cannot open shared object file: No such file or directory`).
+It appears that the `pulseaudio` module does not work on NixOS, even with `pulseaudio` enabled in `/etc/nixos/configuration.nix`, as it returns the error: `pulseaudio: Fatal Error - OSError(libpulse.so.0: cannot open shared object file: No such file or directory)` (reported at NixOS/nixpkgs#84744).
 The closest that appears possible is a shell script that displays current audio volume.

 ## Shortcuts
 | Shortcut                                                                        | Action                                                                                                         |